MA in Philosophy (General Programme)

 The MA in Philosophy (General Programme) is a one-year course of study (two years part-time) allowing students to choose any six modules from those on offer.
-See here for descriptions of available modules in 2016-2017.
-In addition, all students must complete a 12-15,000 word dissertation by August 2017.
+See here for preliminary descriptions of available modules in 2017-2018.
+In addition, all students must complete a 12-15,000 word dissertation by August 2018.

 For academic enquiries about the MA in Philosophy (General Programme), please contact the MA Co-ordinator, Markus Schlosser.

 All administrative enquiries should be sent to the School Manager:

 University College Dublin

 Belfield, Dublin 4, Ireland